 The course will be primarily delivered in-person.
-Occasionally some lectures will be presented online either live over zoom during the lecture time or recorded lectures will be posted on the class website in carmen (up to 25% of the total lecture hours).
+Occasionally some lectures will be presented online either live over zoom during the lecture time or recorded lectures will be posted on the class website in carmen.
+In accordance to the university's policy for in-person modes, we aim to keep approximately 90% of the total lectures in-person.
 Please visit the following link for more information on OSU's in-person teaching modality. https://teaching.resources.osu.edu/glossary/term/modality-mode